 Updating Apps UI Display on iPhone X

 Pay attention to areas of your app UI that are full screen and make sure they don’t get clipped or hidden behind the home indicator.
-If you’re working with a Xamarin.Forms-based project, be sure to stay tuned for a future release to help make updating your cross-platform UI code compatible with the iPhone X.
+If you’re working with a Xamarin.Forms-based project, be sure to check out Making iOS 11 Even Easier with Xamarin.Forms.

 There are also some great resources available from Apple on updating for the iPhone X, with plenty of videos and guides on common pitfalls.
 If you’re still catching up on iOS 11, be sure to check out our introduction to iOS 11 documentation for all of the details on what’s new, as well as more information on updating your apps for iOS 11.